 Title 49 U.S.C.
-Section 5315(d) permits up to one-half of one percent of the Urbanized Area Formula Program (49 U.S.C.
+Section 5315(d) for MAP-21 funds and Section 5315(c) for FAST Act funds permit up to one-half of one percent of the Urbanized Area Formula Program (49 U.S.C.
 Section 5307) and the Capital Investment Program (49 U.S.C.
 Section 5309) funds to be made available to a state or public transit agency recipient in a fiscal year, to be used for tuition and direct educational expenses for transportation employees for educational and training programs relating to transit, at a Federal share not to exceed 80 percent.
 Proposed training activities to be supported with Urbanized Area Formula Program funds should be included in the grantee’s Urbanized Area Formula Program application.

 Join our mailing list to receive the latest NTI news, updates and course announcements.
 Choose the topics you’re most interested in and manage your own subscriptions through Constant Contact.Sign Up!